VVP65/selenium_webdriver/selenium_webdriver/README.md

-Default test via terminal run command: mvn clean test
+Default test via terminal run command:
+Before test run browser value should be changed to "chrome" at "test.properties" file mvn clean test

-General tests via terminal run command: mvn clean test -Dsuit=<test-suite name without ".xml" extension>
+General tests via terminal run command:
+Before test run browser value should be changed to "chrome" at "test.properties" file mvn clean test -Dsuit=<test-suite name without ".xml" extension>

+Grid tests via terminal run command:
+Before test run browser value should be changed to "chrome_remote" at "test.properties" file mvn clean test -Dsuit=testng-grid

 All tests also can be launched manually from the test "Run" menu